cshuler/Am_Samoa_WUDR_ASPA/docs/acess.rst

 **OrganizationName**

-Name corresponding to unique organization and the organization ID : American Samoa Power Authority
+Name corresponding to unique organization and the organization ID. :  E.g. (American Samoa Power Authority)

 **OrganizationContactEmail**

-Email information for organization contact person : wei@aspower.com
+Email information for organization contact person. :  E.g. ( @aspower.com)

 **OrganizationContactName**

-Name of the contact person : Wei Hua-Hsien
+Name of the contact person. :  E.g. (Wei Hua-Hsien)

 **OrganizationPhoneNumber**

-The organization's phone number for general information : 1 (684) 699-1234
+The organization's phone number for general information. :  E.g. (1 (684) 699-1234)

 **OrganizationWebsite**

-A hyperlink back to the organization's website : https://www.aspower.com
+A hyperlink back to the organization's website. :  E.g. (https://www.aspower.com)

 **StateCV**

-Two digit state abbreviation where the organization is: AS
+Two digit state abbreviation where the organization is.:  E.g. (AS)

 **OrganizationPurview**

-A description of the purview of the agency (i.e. water rights, consumptive use, etc.) : water utility, production, delivery, consumptive use
+A description of the purview of the agency (i.e. water rights, consumptive use, etc.).  :  E.g. (water utility, production, delivery, consumptive use)

 URL ~